-Savory melt in your mouth Miso Eggplant!
-Healthy, delicious and super easy to make, this recipe is based on Nasu Dengaku eggplant, a traditional dish from Nagoya, Japan.
-We have simplified it a bit without sacrificing any of the deliciousness.
+Savory, melt-in-your-mouth Miso Eggplant is healthy, delicious, and easy to make.
+This recipe is based on Nasu Dengaku eggplant, a traditional dish from Nagoya, Japan.
+“Nasu” means eggplant, and “dengaku” is a savory-sweet miso glaze that is used in Japanese cooking.
+We have simplified this traditional dish a bit without sacrificing any of the deliciousness.

 Ingredients in Miso Eggplant

-- maple syrup– a healthy alternative to sugar and gives nice flavor.
+- Maple syrup: A healthy alternative to sugar, and it balances the savory flavors nicely.
 Substitute with sugar or coconut sugar.

 See the recipe card below for a full list of ingredients and measurements.